checheto/Homework7-PageObjectModel/README.md

-# Selenium module -PageObjectModel homework
+# Selenium module - PageObjectModel homework

 For homework:
 Use the following system: